-603.3 Supervision of the Course Setters 603.3.1 The work of the course setters is supervised by the Jury.
-603.4 Organisation of the Assignment For OWG, WSC and WC races the course setter assignment is managed by the Chief Race Director.
-For EC races the course setter assignment is managed by the EC Coordinator.
+603.3 Supervision of the Course Setters

+The work of the course setters is supervised by the Jury.

+603.4 Organisation of the Assignment

+For Olympic Winter Games, FIS World Ski Championships and World Cup races the course setter assignment is managed by the Chief Race Director.
+For European Cup races the course setter assignment is managed by the EC Coordinator.
 For all remaining races the assignment is managed by the Jury.

-603.5 Replacement of Course Setters 603.5.1 For Olympic Winter Games and FIS World Ski Championships, the Chief Race Director names a replacement course setter immediately, details of which are published by the FIS Office.
-603.5.2 For all other competitions entered in the FIS Calendar, the Jury names a replacement course setter.
-603.5.3 The replacement course setter should have the same qualifications as the original course setter.
-603.6 Rights of the Course Setter 603.6.1 To recommend the introduction of changes in the competition terrain and in the safety measures.
-603.6.2 Availability of a sufficient number of helpers for the setting of the course, so that he can concentrate solely on the course setting.
-603.6.3 Provision of all necessary materials by the chief of course equipment.
-603.6.4 Immediate completion of the finishing touches to the race course.
-Duties of the Course Setter 603.7 603.7.1 In order to set the course appropriately, respecting the terrain, the snow cover and the ability of the participating competitors, the course setter conducts a pre-inspection of the race terrain in the presence of the TD, the Referee, the Chief of Race, and the chief of course.
-603.7.2 The course setter sets the race course respecting the existing safety measures and course preparation.
-The course setter must take speed control into consideration.
-603.7.3 All courses must be set according to the ICR 603.7.4 The courses must be set and ready in time, so that the competitors are not disturbed during course inspection.
-603.7.5 The course setters should take care that the difference between the winning times of each run of Slalom and Giant Slalom will not be too great.
+603.5 Replacement of Course Setters

+- For Olympic Winter Games and FIS World Ski Championships, the Chief Race Director names a replacement course setter immediately, details of which are published by the FIS Office. - For all other competitions entered in the FIS Calendar, the Jury names a replacement course setter. - The replacement course setter should have the same qualifications as the original course setter.

+603.6 Rights of the Course Setter

+- To recommend the introduction of changes in the competition terrain and in the safety measures. - Availability of a sufficient number of helpers for the setting of the course, so that he can concentrate solely on the course setting. - Provision of all necessary materials by the chief of course equipment. - 603.6.4 Immediate completion of the finishing touches to the race course.

+603.7 Duties of the Course Setter

+- In order to set the course appropriately, respecting the terrain, the snow cover and the ability of the participating competitors, the course setter conducts a pre-inspection of the race terrain in the presence of the TD, the Referee, the Chief of Race, and the chief of course. - The course setter sets the course respecting the existing safety measures and course preparation.
+The course setter must take speed control into consideration. - 603.7.3 All courses must be set according to the ICR - The courses must be set and ready in time, so that the competitors are not disturbed during course inspection. - The course setters should take care that the difference between the winning times of each run of Slalom and Giant Slalom will not be too great.